Safeguarding Adults - from harm or abuse

 The Care Quality Commission (CQC) (opens in a new window) inspect care homes and home care agencies.
 They respond to complaints about poor standards of care.

 What do we mean by 'Adult at Risk'?

 An Adult at Risk is a person aged 18 years and over who:

-Is or may be in need of Community Care Services.
+Is or may be in need of care and support.
 Perhaps because of mental ill health, a learning disability, age, physical disability or other illness

-Is unable to protect themselves against significant harm or serious exploitation
+Is unable to protect themselves from that experience or risk

-Anyone who comes to the attention of Dorset County Council or the other agencies who are working to the 'No Secrets' guidance (opens in a new window) may need to have their circumstances investigated if they are reported to be harmed or at risk of harm.
+Anyone who comes to the attention of Dorset County Council or the other agencies who are working to Chapter 14 of the Care Act 2014 (opens in a new window) may need to have their circumstances investigated if they are reported to be an 'Adult at Risk'.